consoc/consoc/README.md

 - `number` (required):
   the newsletter number.

+- `numberNotPrinted`:
+  if set to `true`, this newsletter did not print its number.

 - `hidden`:
   if set to `true`, this newsletter won't be shown in the list of newsletters.
   This is used currently only for newsletter 50, where we do not have the full